First, you were worried about feeding your package. You got through that, and your colony grew.

 Some will seek asylum in some of the other hives nearby.
 Most of them will die but that was bound to happen anyway.
 Take your hive and start over.

-The Amount of Time That a Hive Can be Queenless
+The Amount of Time That a Beehive Can be Queenless

 Many beekeepers finding their hive in this situation want to know: how long can a hive be queenless?
 In truth, every colony is different so this is a question with many answers.